Leiden University Centre for Digital Humanities

 What is the deadline for applications?

-Applicants will be notified by mid-January whether their proposal has been successful.
+Applicants will be notified in January 2021 whether their proposal has been successful.

 How can I apply?